Trace formulas for $\mathcal{S}^p$-perturbations and extension of Koplienko-Neidhardt trace formulas: Second order trace formulas

-In this subsection, our main result is Theorem \ref{SOT-Concase1}.
 Due to the lack of strength in the functional calculus for contractions, we are unable to use the function-theoretic approach employed in the unitary case to conclude the main result.
 Therefore, we consider an alternative approach.
-Our approach is largely based on Voiculescu's finite-dimensional approximation technique, though with some modifications.
+Our approach is largely based on Voiculescu's finite-dimensional approximation technique \cite{Vo79}, though with some modifications.
 We shall need the following theorem for our use.

 \begin{thm} Let $\{T_{1},T_0\}$ be a pair of contractions on a finite dimensional Hilbert space $\hilh$.
 Denote $T_{s}=T_{0}+sV$, where $s\in[0,1]$ and $V=T_{1}-T_{0}$.
 Let $f\in\A(\D)$ be such that $f',f''\in\A(\D)$.
 Then, there exists a function $\eta:=\eta_{T_{0},V}\in L^1(\cir)$ such that